Conditional HI mass functions and the HI-to-halo mass relation in the local Universe

 Here $\Phi^\prime_{\hi,j}(\bm{\theta})$ is the predicted HIMF in the $j$-th mass bin derived by applying our HI estimator to {\tt SampleS} using the $\rm 1/V_{max}$ weighting scheme (see \autoref{sec:HIMF} for more details), and $\Delta_j$ is the error of $\Phi_{\hi,j}$.

 The same MCMC sampling as used in the first step is applied here to derive $P(\bm{\theta}|\Phi_{\hi},\bm{D})$ in \autoref{eqn:model2}.
 The results are plotted in \autoref{fig:posterior} as red contours.
+To guarantee convergence we have checked the autocorrelation time $\tau$ and we find $N / \tau > 80$ (where $N$ is the length of Markov chains) for all parameters, indicating that the Markov chains have well converged.
 As expected, $P(\bm{\theta}|\bm{D})$ and $P(\bm{\theta}|\Phi_{\hi},\bm{D})$ are consistent with each other and the latter are better constrained thanks to the additional information provided by the HIMF.
 In particular, the posterior distributions of $c$ and $e$ are narrowed significantly.
-We adopt as our best model with maximum likelihood: $a=-0.42\pm 0.20,\ b=-0.82\pm 0.19,\ c=0.15\pm 0.11,\ d=-2.57\pm 1.30,\ e=3.57\pm 0.95,\ c_a=0.16\pm 0.10$ and $c_b= -1.20\pm 0.76$.
+We adopt as our best model with maximum posterior probability: $a=-0.42\pm 0.20,\ b=-0.82\pm 0.19,\ c=0.15\pm 0.11,\ d=-2.57\pm 1.30,\ q=3.57\pm 0.95,\ c_a=0.10\pm 0.08$ and $c_b= -1.20\pm 0.76$.
 The average \hi-to-stellar mass ratio of galaxies at fixed stellar mass is predicted to have negative correlations with $\mu_\ast$, $u-r$ and $R_{90}/R_{50}$, which is consistent with direct observations \citep[e.g.][]{2004ApJ...611L..89K,2009MNRAS.397.1243Z,2010MNRAS.403..683C}.
 There is some degeneracy among model parameters.
-For instance, $e$ shows negative correlations with $a$ and a positive correlation with $b$.
-We note that $c_a$ and $c_b$ are strongly degenerate, implying that there is still room to improve the model of the scatter.
+For instance, $q$ shows negative correlations with $a$ and a positive correlation with $b$.
+We note that $c_a$ and $c_b$ are strongly degenerated, possibly due to the strong constraint to the scatter from the data.